 Village Radar Speed Sign

-The village now has it's own Radar Speed Sign, managed by the Parish Council.
+The village now has it's own radar Speed Indicator Device (SID), managed by the Parish Council.

-Funded by the generosity of one of our village residents, the Speed Indicator Device (SID) is located at one of a number of locations and directions along the main road of the village for three weeks at a time.
+Purchased by the generosity of one of our village residents, and maintained by the Parish Council, the Speed Indicator Device (SID) is located at one of a number of locations and directions along the main road of the village for three weeks at a time.

-The SID is not an enforcement device and does not log data to be passed onto the police - although they can request the data in the event of an incident.
+The SID is not an enforcement device and does not log vehicle data to be passed onto the police - although they can request the speed data in the event of an incident.
 Instead, The SID encourages and influences drivers to slow down to the speed limit.
-While there will always be drivers who in the absence of enforcement measures will still drive above 30mph through the village, the data shows that the device has a positive effect on behaviours.
+While there will always be drivers who in the absence of enforcement measures will still drive above 30mph through the village, the data shows that the device has a general positive effect on behaviours.
+The SID gives the driver their speed as their vehicle comes into range, but only logs the last reading (speed, no vehicle data) as they pass the device.

 Location 1 Village Boundary West